sirisian/ecmascript-types/README.md

 }
 ```

-WIP: Syntax for optional return values.
-Unknown, but needed for objects.

 ### Interfaces

 Interfaces can be used to type objects, arrays, and functions.
 This allows users to remove redundant type information that is used in multiple places such as in destructuring calls.
 In addition, interfaces can be used to define contracts for classes and their required properties.

-TODO: Include optional properties.

 #### Object Interfaces